Guide - The Best of Park City

 Lift-Served Downhill

 Park City Mountain Resort operates lift-served mountain biking with trails designed for gravity-focused riding.
 The bike park includes features for various skill levels, from beginner flow trails to advanced jump lines.
+Bike rentals, including downhill-specific equipment, are available at the base area.

 Trail Resources